top of page

 2. Heart Healthy foods

 Getting an abundance of nourishing food, will nourish our organs and promote longevity.
-Cheap and easy foods have become so accessible within a click of a button and are delivered to your door within minutes.
+Cheap and easy foods have become so accessible with a click of a button and are delivered to your door within minutes.
 Fast food contributes to many chronic health problems including heart disease.
 We can prevent poor heart health and a wide array of chronic diseases by choosing healthy habits (2).
 There is some evidence that shows the Mediterranean-style diet reduces obesity, diabetes, high cholesterol, and high blood pressure – this can play a large role in preventing heart disease (3).

 3. Get Regular Physical Activity

 Being physically active benefits the body and mind.
 It improves fitness, aids in weight loss, lowers stress, and improves mental health (1).
-Partaking in physical activities can also lower your chances of developing other health conditions such as type 2 diabetes, depression and cancer (1).
+Partaking in physical activities can also lower your chances of developing other health conditions such as type 2 diabetes, depression, and cancer (1).
 Choose activities that bring you joy, being physically active does not have to be boring and mundane.
-It does not have to feel another chore to tick off your to-do list.
+It does not have to feel like another chore to tick off your to-do list.
 Make it fun!

 Enjoy the Canadian outdoors this February with: